frankchen07/writing/posts/map of content (product).md

 I've found that [[how you organize your day determines your day]], so I created a template for myself on how I would like to catch up with my own team.

 Staying focused in today's working landscape is also a challenge.
-I'm looking to test Shreya's [[LNO framework]] to help prioritize execution tasks.
+I'm looking to test Shreya's [[lno framework]] to help prioritize execution tasks.

 Use pre-mortems to expose product-killing "gotchas".
 Use post-mortems to figure out how you can do something better next time.